Assessment & Grading

-Honor Roll (7-12) - Students may attain honors by maintaining an 80 or better in all graded classes and a P in all pass/fail classes.
+Honor Roll (9-12) - Students may attain honors by maintaining an 85 or better in all graded classes and a P in all pass/fail classes.
+Student are allowed to carry one grade from 80-84.
 Students may attain high honors by maintaining a 90 or better in all graded classes and a P in all pass/fail classes.
-Students must be enrolled in a minimum of 5 in-school courses to qualify for honors or high honors.
+Students can carry one grade from 85 and 89.
+Students can earn Highest Honors by carrying a 95 average or better in all graded classes and a P in all pass/fail classes.
+A student who carries a 1 in any area of the Pirate Code of Conduct will not be eligible for the honor roll.
+A student that carries more than two 2's in any area of the Pirate Code of Conduct will also not be eligible for the Honor Roll.
+Students must be enrolled in a minimum of 5 in-school courses to qualify for Honor Roll.
 The minimum required number of courses may be waived for students enrolled in multiple AP courses.
-Students who have an Incomplete (INC) in any class at the close of the reporting period, will be ineligible for either honors or high honors for that reporting period.
+Students must have a 90% attendance for the quarter and less than 3 tardies.
+All doctor’s excused medical absence is waived for this purpose.
+Students who have an Incomplete (INC) in any class at the close of the reporting period, will be ineligible for the Honor Roll for that reporting period.

 Grading Practices -